CDEX's Medical Patent Offers Industry Increased Security

 Medical Patent Opportunity in "Skin Cell Therapy"?

-An article in today's online edition of BBC News (BBC News Online, December 7, 2007) explored the ins and outs of "reprogramming skin cells" to combat sickle cell anemia.
 Researchers at the Whitehead Institute of Biomedical Research in Massachussetts are conducting intense research to discover a safe way to turn skin cells into stem cells.
-Partly, this is to skirt around the controversy surrounding the use of stem cells and partly it reflects the ready abundance of skin cells.
+Partly, this is to skirt around the ethics controversy surrounding the use of stem cells and partly it reflects the ready abundance of skin cells.